“A WASTED TALENT…”

 It is not important or possible for everyone to understand us – but it is important that we are being true to our heart.
 Our Soul Journey is about whether we are living, being, feeling and sharing in harmony with our heart and who we truly are.

-FACING AND HEALING GENERATIONAL WOUNDS.
+HEALING OUR GENERATIONAL WOUNDS.

 My birth nation, New Zealand has the highest rate of teen suicide in the world – for the second year in a row.
 The latest Unicef report has NZ towards the bottom of the developed world (38th out of 41 countries) in relation to the health and wellbeing of children and youth.